 Discover how to arrive savvy on your car rental options on Koh Samui (and – crucially – pay the extra for an air-conditioned vehicle).
 Good news for you – there’s much more choice in rental car inventory these days.
 Honda Civic, here you come!

-Note that Koh Samui has a crazy-high accident rate for its most common form of tourist-transport: scooters and motorbikes (and, as such, we recommended car rental over scooters).
+Note that Koh Samui has a crazy-high accident rate for its most common form of tourist-transport: scooters and motorbikes (and, as such, I recommend car rental over scooters).
 No matter what – no matter when you come, where you stay, or what you hope to do while on Samui – make sure you come with quality travel insurance.

 I ate SO.MUCH.PAD.THAI. on my first Koh Samui trip.